BluesparkLabs/DistroTest/README.md

         $ drush make myproject.make

 Drush will download Drupal 7 and extract it to the current directory.
-It will download the profile to the `profiles` folder and, upon discovering the distro's own make file, continue to download the modules and libraries in distro.
+It will download the profile to the `profiles` folder and, upon discovering the profiles's own make file, continue to download the modules and libraries in the distro.
 Finally it will download any site-specific modules, themes, and libraries.